dtcenter/METplus/docs/Contributors_Guide/documentation.rst

 be called "StatAnalysis: Basic Use Case".
 To make sure the web address is correct:

-  * Remove the everything in the URL above, before the text “generated”.
+  * Remove everything in the URL above, before the text “generated”.
     In this example, remove: `https://metplus.readthedocs.io/en/latest`
   * Put a `../` in front of “generated”
   * Also remove anything after `#`.
 In this example: